koch-labs/rent-nft/README.md

 ### Instructions

-#### CreateAuthoritiesSet
+#### CreateAuthoritiesGroup

-#### UpdateAuthoritiesSet
+#### UpdateAuthoritiesGroup

-Only the update authority of an authorities set can update it
+Only the update authority of an authorities group can update it

 #### CreateMetadata

 #### UpdateMetadata

-Only the update authority of the metadata authorities set can update it
+Only the update authority of the metadata authorities group can update it

 #### BurnMetadata

-Only the update authority of the metadata authorities set can burn it.
+Only the update authority of the metadata authorities group can burn it.
 Requires the burning metadata set size to 0.

 #### IncludeMetadata

-Only the inclusion authority of the parent metadata's authorities set can include
+Only the inclusion authority of the parent metadata's authorities group can include

 #### ExcludeMetadata

-Only the inclusion authority of the parent metadata's authorities set can exclude
+Only the inclusion authority of the parent metadata's authorities group can exclude

 #### CreateSupersetInclusion